Seeking Private Larson – Part 1

 Smith Larson was born 22 April 1877, the second (surviving) child of Ole Larson and Anne Samuelsdatter.
 His elder sister Louise (Aunt Lucy) was very fond of him throughout his life.

-It is not clear how much time, if any, Smith spent on the homestead after “proving up.”
-According to cousin Larry Larson, Isaac’s home, where he raised his five sons including my father, was located on Smith’s original claim.
+It is not clear how much time Smith spent on the homestead after “proving up.”
+His brother (my grandfather Isaac’s) home, where he raised his five sons including my father, was located on Smith’s original claim.
 Smith never married, had no children, and died on 22 January, 1922, age 45.
 Cousin Aline published this portrait of Smith in her book, “Larsons and Slettens 1985.”
 Please pardon the poor reproduction.

 As a caption, there is only his name, birth and death dates, and “Merchant Marines.”
-But look closely at the insignia on his uniform cap, and stay tuned for the next episode.
-It will contain the few tantalizing facts I learned on my Wisconsin trip in June, 2009, and hopefully lead to future discoveries.
+But look closely at the insignia on his uniform cap.
+Next, we analyze the few tantalizing facts I learned on my Wisconsin trip in June, 2009.

 The inscription on Smith Larson’s gravestone at Brush Creek Cemetery reads: “Pvt.
 Smith Larson, 18th Co.
 5th Reg., U.S.M.C.
 1877-1922.
 The only artwork on the stone is a copper relief of the U.S. Marine Corps insignia, the same as seen on Smith’s uniform cap.
 At the base of the stone is a metal receptacle that holds a small U.S. flag on a wooden pole (about which more in a moment).

 So far, I have uncovered no details of Smith’s military service, and precious little else about his life.
 He was about 21 years old (prime military age) at the beginning of the Spanish-American war, making it seem likely that he served in that conflict, in which the Marines played key roles.